giovanni-savino/mq-quarkus/README.md

 If you want to use Quarkus native mode (GraalVM), please refers to [this](https://github.com/ibm-messaging/mq-dev-patterns/tree/master/amqp-qpid) tutorial

+To simply deploy a sample scenario with docker-composer please refers to [APPENDIX](#run-a-local-mq--mq-surce-and-sink-on-kafkaconnect--strimzikafka)

+If you want to deploy the same scenario on OpenshiftCluster, plese refers to [APPENDIX](#run-a-openshift-mq--mq-surce-and-sink-on-kafkaconnect--strimzikafka)

+## Built details
 This repo was configured by starting a basic Quarkus environment with the following command:
 ```console
 mvn io.quarkus.platform:quarkus-maven-plugin:3.2.2.Final:create \